How to Get to Mt.Fuji from Tokyo

 Find the cheaper and faster transportation to Mount Fuji!!

-That said, let me get straight to the point: bus is the most recommended way for you to get from Tokyo to Kawaguchiko/ Fuji-Q Highland area.
+That said, let me get straight to the point: the bus is the most recommended way for you to get from Tokyo to Kawaguchiko/ Fuji-Q Highland area.
 But is not the only way, and depending on your preferences and circumstances, perhaps there is another transportation way that fits better for you.

 Bus: Best Value for Money

-Although Japan is the country of high-speed trains, and this is usually the best method of transport especially in big cities like Tokyo and Osaka, when it comes to going to Kawaguchiko or near Mt.
+Although Japan is a country of high-speed trains, and this is usually the best method of transport especially in big cities like Tokyo and Osaka, when it comes to going to Kawaguchiko or near Mt.
 Fuji, the bus becomes the best option (to the surprise of many).

-The fare is usually around 2,000 yen and it takes about 2 hours or 2 hours and half.
+The fare is usually around 2,000 yen and it takes about 2 hours or 2 hours and a half.
 The seats are relatively large and comfortable, and the bus makes several stops, making for a pleasant journey.
 The downside is that it’s possible, as it happened to me, that you will run into a traffic jam and the journey will take longer (in my case, almost an hour and a half longer).
-So my recommendation is take the very first bus in the morning.
+So my recommendation is to take the very first bus in the morning.

+If you decide to go by bus, generally buses depart from Tokyo Station or Shinjuku Station.
+Different bus companies are offering this service, so it will depend on each company.
 Tickets can be purchased in person at the office of each bus terminal, but we recommend buying them in advance because depending on which dates they may sell out.

 Train: Avoid Problems